Topic

 Dictatorship in Ancient Rome

 The modern reader is likely to perceive the term "dictatorship" as synonymous with "despotism" and "tyranny," recalling the notorious regimes of the 20th century.
 However, for the Romans, this term was associated with entirely different things.
-Read historian Nikita Tsybikov's article on how the Romans perceived dictatorship, how it worked, and how it changed over time.
+To learn about how the Romans perceived dictatorship, how it worked, and how it changed over time, read the article by historian Nikita Tsybikov.

 History

 In 1917, the Russian army found itself in a deep crisis.
-Amidst the ongoing war, successive governments required unconventional methods to maintain combat readiness and revive military spirit.
-The response to the crisis was the concept of a volunteer revolutionary army, which was supposed to inspire regular units of conscripts and eventually replace them as the foundation for the armed forces.
-Read about the outcome of this experiment in the article by historian Konstantin Tarasov.
+In the context of the ongoing war, unconventional methods were needed to revive the military spirit.
+Thus, the concept of a volunteer revolutionary army emerged, which was intended to inspire the mobilized and eventually replace them with volunteers.
+To find out how this experiment ended, read the article by historian Konstantin Tarasov.

 Political science